henrik7264/PY_Actors/README.md

 A number of examples are provided as part of the Actors library.
 They should provide enough information to setup your development environment.

-## hkjhkhjk
+## Features of the Actor library
 The following sections describe messages, actors, schedulers, timers and state machines.
-As the library expands new features will be add
+As the library expands new features will be added

 ### Messages (Python)
 Messages are one of the most important concepts of the Actors library.
 A message is simply a class!